iancookwestgate/Finding-Congress/README.md

 ## Known Bugs

 * The representatives do not receive images from the ProPublica Congress API.
 I need to find a different API to get them images based on the selected state.
+* Issue selection is not yet implemented.
+* If images are not present from the News API, they come in as broken links.

 ## Support and contact details